Keely001/30-PROJECT-CHALLENGE/README.md

 Integrating NFL schedules into websites or mobile applications.
 Automating data retrieval for sports analytics.
 Enhancing fantasy football platforms with up-to-date game schedules.

+1. Deploy a Static Website Using AWS S3 and CloudFront

+Skills: S3, CloudFront, IAM, Terraform

+Host a static website using Amazon S3 as storage.
+Use CloudFront CDN for faster delivery.
+Secure access with IAM roles and SSL/TLS certificates using AWS Certificate Manager (ACM).
+Terraform: Automate bucket creation, CDN configuration, and permissions.